insidecash/vk-phishing/README.md

 #### IMPORTANT

-DO NOT SHARE PUBLIC URL IN VK You may get banned.
+DO NOT SHARE NGROK URL IN VK You may get banned.
-But you can mangle or shorten this link for bypass.
+Please mangle or shorten this link for bypass.

 ## Configuration